michael-hartmann/caps/README.md

 ```
 $ sudo apt-get install gcc g++ libc6-dev libc++-dev cmake make libopenmpi-dev openmpi-bin liblapack-dev
 ```
 will install all dependencies.
+Here, the dollar sign indicates the shell prompt.
 You can compile the sources with:
 ```
 $ mkdir bin
 $ cd bin